-This policy applies to all personal information collected about you by Hornblower when you do any of the following things (collectively, the "Services"):
+This Policy applies to all Personal Information collected about you by Hornblower when you do any of the following (collectively, the "Services"):

 (i) use our yacht charter, gastronomic cruise and ferry services;

-(iii) use our website https://www.hornblower.com/ and all corresponding web pages and websites that link to this Policy (the "Site");
+(iii) use our website https://www.hornblower.com/ and all relevant websites and web pages that link to this Policy (the "Site");

 (iv) download our mobile applications and any other applications that link to this Policy; and